Wanludrame/dsi-cross-validated-readings/README.md

 ## Linear Models

 [Why is the squared difference so commonly used?](https://stats.stackexchange.com/questions/132622).
-Whuber gives a detaied answer from a decision theoretic point of view.
+Whuber gives a detailed answer from a decision theoretic point of view.

-[Regressors with low varaince](https://stats.stackexchange.com/questions/291558).
+[Regressors with low variance](https://stats.stackexchange.com/questions/291558).
 Comments and warnings on the practice of dropping regression predictors with low variance.

 [Is R^2 useful or dangerous?](https://stats.stackexchange.com/questions/13314).
 Is it?